 Since our inception in November 2014, we have focused primarily on raising capital, establishing and protecting our intellectual property portfolio, organizing and staffing our company, business planning, and conducting preclinical and clinical development of, and manufacturing development for, our product candidate, tildacerfont.
 We have no products approved for commercial sale and have not generated any revenue to date, and we continue to incur significant research and development and other expenses related to our ongoing operations.
 Our ability to generate product revenue sufficient to achieve profitability, if ever, will depend on the successful development of tildacerfont and any future product candidates.

-We intend to build a highly specialized commercial organization to support the commercialization of tildacerfont, if approved, in the United States and Europe.
+We intend to build a highly specialized commercial organization to support the commercialization of tildacerfont, if approved, in the United States.
 Given a relatively small number of endocrinologists and specialists treat a large proportion of patients with classic CAH, we believe this market can be effectively addressed with a modest-sized targeted commercial sales force, alongside various high-touch patient initiatives.
 If tildacerfont is approved for additional indications, we plan to leverage our rare disorder commercial infrastructure and expertise to efficiently address those patient populations.
-We may also either build a commercial infrastructure or opportunistically seek strategic collaborations to benefit from the resources of biopharmaceutical companies specialized in either relevant disease areas or geographies.
+We will seek strategic collaborations to benefit from the resources of biopharmaceutical companies specialized in either relevant disease areas or geographies in markets outside the United States.
+In January 2023, we and Kaken Pharmaceutical Co.
+Ltd. (Kaken) entered into an exclusive licensing agreement for the development and commercialization of tildacerfont for the treatment of CAH in Japan.
+Under the terms of the agreement, we will receive an upfront payment of \$15.0 million from Kaken and will be eligible to receive additional payments upon the achievement of future development and commercial milestones, as well as tiered double-digit royalties on net sales in Japan.
+Kaken will be responsible for the clinical development and commercialization of tildacerfont in Japan, and we will retain all rights to tildacerfont in all other geographies.
+Kaken will also be responsible for securing and maintaining regulatory approvals necessary to market and sell tildacerfont in Japan.